 This wildcrafted remedy has been used for thousands of years across many cultures and medicinal practices.
 Now, research reveals to us the incredible secrets held within.
-Although this plant is potent for more uses than hair and scalp, this little plant from our backyards is key to regrowing hair and bolstering the locks we cherish.
+Although this plant is potent for more uses than just hair and scalp, this little plant from our backyards is key to regrowing hair and enhancing the locks we cherish.

 What Exactly is Nettle?